EFWob/RetroRadio/README.md

 	... other stuff ...
 	-DLOOPTASKSTACK=10000
 ```

-This will result in creation of an additional task (named _looptask_) with a stack size of 10000 bytes.
-There is no precise calculation for the "right" stack size to be defined here.
-If you see unexpected resets increasing the size might help.
+If that flag is not defined, (or below 9216), stack size will be set at 9126, which is sufficent for simple commands.
+That stack size is used for the additional task (named _looptask_) that will handle the main loop for command handling (among other stuff).

+In the original implementation there was a task called _spftask_ that is now gone.
+The task will be executed in the context of the _maintask_ now (which handled the main loop originally).

 You can use the command _test_ to observe the maximum stack usage for the task _looptask_ (the number shown is the lowest number of unused bytes in the stack that has been seen until now).